 Scott G. Wolfe, Jr., a native of New Orleans, Louisiana, obtained his J.D. degree from Loyola University of New Orleans, and his B.A. from Southern Methodist University in Dallas, TX.
 In 2006, 2007 and 2008 New Orleans City Business magazine named Scott Wolfe, Jr. as one the 50 Leaders in Law.

-The son and grandson of general contractors, Scott Wolfe, Jr. is a construction litigator in Louisiana and Washington, and the founding member of the bi-coastal firm, Wolfe Law Group.
+The son and grandson of general contractors, Scott has experience as a construction litigator and is the founding member of the bi-coastal firm, Wolfe Law Group.
 He is currently licensed to practice in multiple states, including Louisiana, California, and Washington.

 Scott is also the founder and CEO of Express Lien, Inc., a software technology platform that enables construction participants to manage security rights.
 In 2008, City Business Magazine recognized Scott as one of its Innovators of the Year for the Express Lien concept.

 An entrepreneur himself, Scott has a strong background in business and commercial transactions and laws.
 He focuses his practice on the legal issues facing the construction industry, and has represented clients in multi-million dollar construction disputes in litigation and alternative dispute resolution proceedings.
 Scott is a LEED AP.